Program overview

 Routes and options

 There are two designations available: Arts and Science and Applied Studies.
-Your degree program must be comprised of at least 45 credits in your chosen designation.
+Your degree program must consist of at least 45 credits in your chosen designation.

 Arts and Science Designation